tdeekens/promster/readme.md

 When creating either the Express middleware or Hapi plugin the followin options can be passed:

 - `labels`: an `Array<String>` of custom labels to be configured both on all metrics mentioned above
+- `metricPrefix`: a prefix applied to all metrics.
+The prom-client's default metrics and the request metrics
 - `metricTypes`: an `Array<String>` containing one of `histogram`, `summary` or both
 - `metricNames`: an object containing custom names for one or all metrics with keys of `up, countOfGcs, durationOfGc, reclaimedInGc, httpRequestDurationPerPercentileInMilliseconds, httpRequestDurationInMilliseconds, httpRequestDurationPerPercentileInSeconds, httpRequestDurationInSeconds`
   - Note that each value can be an `Array<String>` so `httpRequestDurationInMilliseconds: ['deprecated_name', 'next_name']` which helps when migrated metrics without having gaps in their intake.
 In such a case `deprecated_name` would be removed after e.g. Recording Rules and dashboards have been adjusted to use `next_name`.
 During the transition each metric will be captured/recorded twice.